 2. As usual, instead of writing the denominator on each line, we can declare the denominator up front and then write the staggered template just for the numerators.

-EXAMPLE 13.8.
-When we want the number-phrase +7 Dollars multiplied by 6 copies of -2, we can in-line template the declaration specifies that the denominator is Dollars.
+When we want the number-phrase +7 Dollars multiplied by 6 copies of -2, we can in-line template

 - i. declare that the template is in Dollars - ii. write the staggered template just for the numerators